Mucosa-associated lymphoid tissue (MALT) lymphoma, also called extranodal marginal zone B-cell lymphoma, is a type of low-grade extranodal lymphoma.

 MALT lymphoma represents ~7.5% of non-Hodgkin lymphomas.
-Average age of presentation is 60 years with a slight female predominance 1.
+The average age of presentation is 60 years with a slight female predominance 1.
 Prevalence is estimated at 2 per 100,000 7.

 Clinical presentation depends on the affected organ.
 B-type symptoms are rare 1,3.